devopsmakers/myip-pdns/README.md

 ```
 ## PowerDNS configuration

 Not going into too much detail... install powerdns and the pipe backend.
-These are in EPEL on Centos.
+These are in the EPEL repo on Centos.
 In your powerdns config:
 ```
 ...